WDR45L

-WD repeat domain phosphoinositide-interacting protein 3 (WIPI-3), also known as WD repeat-containing protein 45-like is a protein that in humans is encoded by the gene.
+WD repeat domain phosphoinositide-interacting protein 3 (WIPI-3), also known as WD repeat-containing protein 45-like, is a protein that in humans is encoded by the gene WDR45B (previously WDR45L).

 Structure and function

 WIPI-3 is a member of the WIPI or SVP1 family of WD40 repeat-containing proteins.
 The protein contains seven WD40 repeats that are thought to fold into a beta-propeller structure that mediates protein–protein interactions, and a conserved motif for interaction with phospholipids.